 Gaming, on the other hand, is faster-paced.
 Nowadays, it is rare to find a game that runs with less than 30 FPS.
 This is because we are not watching the action, but taking part in it.
 We require more fluid animations to react on time and not break our immersion.

 The more FPS a game displays, the smoother it will run.
 This is very handy in hectic genres like shooters where you are constantly swerving the camera all around.
 Doing so with a choppy framerate can be headache-inducing.

 This is why consoles tend to establish an upper limit and stabilize the frame rate in their games.
 So, while the PS4 might be capable of playing a game at a hundred FPS, it will cap it at sixty.

-If left uncapped, the game might run butter smooth when nothing is going on, but when the actions start; the FPS will plummet to a single digit one second, making a very jarring and disconcerting experience.
+If left uncapped, the game might run butter smooth when nothing is going on, but when the actions start; the frames will plummet to a single digit in one second, making a very jarring and disconcerting experience.

 Now that we know what frame rate is, what are the capabilities of each console?